KUNTALinGITHUB/Rider-With-Helmet-Without-Helmet-Number-Plate-Detection/README.md

 ## 🧠 Overview

-This project employs the **YOLOv5** object detection model to identify:
+This project employs the **YOLO** object detection model to identify:

 - **Helmet Detection:** Determines if a rider is wearing a helmet.
 - **Number Plate Recognition:** Extracts the vehicle's number plate for identification.